krusynth/digitalpolicy/content/_policies/hiring.md

 layout: document
 toc: true
 order: 5
+description: Federal hiring is an extremely complex and lengthy process.
 ---

 Another of the most daunting areas of government service is just getting in the door.
 Federal hiring is an extremely complex and lengthy process.